 He was appointed Lieutenant 0n 28th June 1890 and Captain 5th May 1894 and rose through the ranks until appointed Lieutenant-Colonel in the 5th (Earl of Chester’s) Battalion on 7th June 1912.
 He was recalled at the outbreak of War and posted to France on 5th February 1915.
 He was he oldest Battalion Commander of the War, and relinquished his Commission on 14th February 1919.

 Edward’s brother, Pt.
 240484 John Osborne GROVES (pictured on the left, with his father, centre, and brother, Edward) served in the Cheshire Regiment.

 He later transferred to the Royal Navy Air Service (R.N.A.S. -combined with R.F.C. in 1918 to form the R.A.F.)
 He qualified as a Fl.-Lt. on 25th November 1914, at Hendon, on a Grahame-White biplane.

 John was Mentioned in Reports for valuable services whilst in captivity, and noted accordingly in the Official Records of the Air Ministry (London Gazette, 16th December 1919, page 15614)

 He died on 15th January 1962 at Shenley Hospital, Barnet, Hertfordshire.

 Edward’s son, Brig.
 Robyn Jullian McGarel Groves, OBE, served in the Royal Marines in WW2 from 2nd/Lieutenant in 1939.

-Edward’s future 3rd father-in-law, Major Leycester Penrhyn STORR, DSO, 12th Bn., Kings (Liverpool) Regiment.
+Edward’s future 3rd father-in-law was Major Leycester Penrhyn STORR, DSO, 12th Battalion, Kings (Liverpool) Regiment.
 He was reported as missing in action on 29th March 1918, aged 38, and is commemorated on the Pozières Memorial.